Bibb County, Alabama: Government and infrastructure

 Bibb County has a five-member County Commission, elected from single-member districts.
 Members take turns in serving as chairman of the commission, rotating the position every nine and a half months.

 Alabama Department of Corrections operates the Bibb Correctional Facility in Brent.

 Bibb County is reliably Republican at the presidential level.
 The last Democrat to win the county in a presidential election was Jimmy Carter, who won it by a majority in 1980 despite narrowly losing the state of Alabama to Ronald Reagan.
+The county strongly supported independent pro-segregation presidential candidates Strom Thurmond in 1948 and George Wallace in 1968.